 Benefits of Coconut Oil for Dogs

-Coconut oil brings a long list of benefits for our dogs; I use it too: 22 Uses of Coconut Oil by Dog Moms.
+Coconut oil has a long list of benefits for our dogs; I use it too: 22 Uses of Coconut Oil by Dog Moms.
 But I want to focus more on a few things the average pet parent doesn't know about.

 Lauric Acid – the coconut oil I swear by is nearly 50% lauric acid, the main source of which is human breast milk.
 Lauric acid supports skin health, contains antimicrobial and antiviral properties, helps fight antibiotic resistance, and can quickly kill fleas.